You can choose from 3 SEG tariffs:

 Let your supplier and us know as soon as possible, as it may affect your SEG payments.
 If you've had your meter changed, we also need to know, so that your payments are right.
 Read more about smart meter problems, and how to fix them without calling an engineer.

-If you’re on our SEG Install Exclusive tariff then you'll be paid directly into your energy account, around 5 weeks from the end of the read month.
-The payment will show as SEG on your statement and in the OVO app.
+If you’re on our SEG Beyond Exclusive or SEG Install Exclusive tariffs then you'll be paid directly into your energy account, around 8 weeks from the end of the read month.
+The SEG payment will show as SEG on your statement and in the OVO app.

 We make SEG payments every 3 months.